March 17, 2022 Roberto Puzzanghera 81 comments

 groupadd -g 89 vchkpw useradd -g vchkpw -u 89 -d /home/vpopmail vpopmail

-Before proceeding on Debian and Ubuntu you may have to install a couple of packages:
+Before proceeding on Debian 11 (and maybe also in Ubuntu) you may have to install a couple of packages:

 Download the source (original files here: http://sourceforge.net/projects/vpopmail/files/, but you can download my local copy) and configure.

 Debian and related.